ucsb/github-guide/README.md

 ## About GitHub

+GitHub is a service provided under the auspices of the [Office of the CIO](https://cio.ucsb.edu/).

 GitHub is a Web-based Git repository hosting service.
 The largest code hosting system in the world with over 28.8 million repositories including the Linux kernel and the C++ programming language, it offers all of the distributed revision control and source code management (SCM) functionality of Git as well as adding its own features.